Sessions faces runoff for Alabama Senate; Texas incumbents holding off challengers

 (Get all the Super Tuesday action: here)

-Below are some highlights from Tuesday’s other races:
+Below are some highlights from Tuesday’s races:

 Sessions, who in 2016 was the first Senate Republican to endorse Trump before joining his administration, is seeking his party’s nomination to challenge incumbent Doug Jones, the Senate’s most imperiled Democrat.